Vollinger0/esm/readme.md

 ### WIP
 [+] debugmode
 [+] usecase: delete savegame
+[+] when useRamdisk is enabled, enable checks for its file structure, when its not, do not start use the synchronizer (of course)

 ### later
 [ ] use the click library to extend the scripts with command line tools